 My husband and I were married in 2005, and we currently live outside of Houston with our two dogs we adore, Luke and Leia.
 My husband works as a freelance writer, and most of what can be seen online is about boxing.
 His work is on Bleacher Report, The Sweet Science and Boxing Channel as well as other outlets.
-This work has allowed us to pursue our interests while still being able to spend time together as we cover boxing events across Texas where I serve as his photographer and videographer.
+In the past this work allowed us to pursue our interests while still being able to spend time together as we covered boxing events across Texas where I served as his photographer and videographer.

 I graduated from The University of Texas at Austin in 2001 with a BBA in Business Management and found myself in an economy that was experiencing a recession.
 Throughout the years I worked as a server, retail manager and finally a teacher.
 For six years I taught kindergarten in the public school system and I cherish that time.
 2011 brought changes that ended my chapter in the public school system, but opened up my life to new opportunities.

 When we moved near Houston in 2006, we started attending First Baptist Church in Richmond.
 This is where we began what would become a close friendship with William and Karen, the owners of SCMR.
 Since that time, both of our families became Catholic, albeit via different paths.
 Our families are very close, and we know each other very well.
 So when SCMR had a need for a marketing person, and I was looking for work after taking a break from the workforce for a few years, William and Karen thought of me.
 Unlike when you hire someone you’ve never met through the traditional interview process, William and Karen already had a good idea of what I would bring to the table: a great work ethic, attention to detail, a strong desire to do well, and the ability to pick up new things quickly.
-I’m so thankful they took a chance on me, and am very happy to work for a company that prides itself on being honest, fair and straightforward.
+I’m so thankful they took a chance on me, and am very happy to be a part of Summit County Mountain Retreats.